mooncell07/Azaka/docs/logging-&-utils.md

 @hata_client.interactions(is_global=True)
 async def vn(name: str) -> None:
-    yield # acknowledge the interaction
+    yield # Acknowledge the interaction

     async with azaka_lock:
         # register the callback to be called when this command is called and azaka is ready to issue it's own commands.
         azaka_client.register(fetch_vn, name=name)